aitos-io/boatwallet/README.md

 processor shared with communication protocol, and high level languages are seldom supported.

-BoAT SDK is instead designed for IoT devices running linux.
+BoAT SDK is instead designed for IoT devices running linux or RTOS.
 It's written in C and easy to integrate into traditional lightweight IoT application.
 It depends on very few third-party libraries.
 It doesn't require any third-party package being imported on-line at runtime.
 It's important for cellular IoT devices because cellular operator usually charges by traffic volume.

 ## Dependency

+Current BoAT SDK is only available for linux.
+An RTOS version is in plan.

 1. gcc is required.
 On Windows Cygwin is required.
 For cross-compiling, an appropriate gcc tool chain meeting the target is required.